Code generator quadrant

 In the black-box non developers quadrant you will find some popular code generators like Mendix, Outsystems, Betty Blocks and Camunda.
-There are many more, but this will give you a good idea of this quadrant.
+There are many more, but our selection will give you a good idea of the quadrant.
 As they are black-box code generators you will get your application fast.
-But you cannot control the source code generated.
-But maybe that isn’t a problem as these code generators are not likely used for business critical IT applications.
+A drawback is you cannot control the generated source code.
+Maybe that isn’t your problem as code generators like these are not likely to be used for business critical IT applications.
 Black-box non developers code generators are also known as low-code development platforms.

-Wouldn’t it be great to develop business critical applications that fully apply to the coding standards within your organisation without having IT development knowledge?
-Yeah.
+Wouldn’t it be great to develop business critical applications that fully apply to the coding standards within your organisation without any IT development knowledge?
 We haven’t seen any code generator that fits in this quadrant.
-There is no holy grail yet.
+The holy grail is not yet here.